Can Dündar

 Can Dündar ([dʒan dynˈdaɾ], born 16 June 1961) is a Turkish journalist, columnist and documentarian.
 Editor-in-chief of center-left Cumhuriyet newspaper until August 2016, he was arrested in November 2015 after his newspaper published footage showing the State Intelligence MİT sending weapons to Syrian Islamist fighters.

 One of the "best known" figures in Turkish media, Dündar has written for several newspapers, produced many television programs for state-owned TRT and various private channels including CNN Türk and NTV, and published more than 20 books.
 Dündar is the recipient of the International Press Freedom Award by the Committee to Protect Journalists.
-In 2016, Can Dündar, together with Erdem Gül, were awarded the Prize for the Freedom and Future of the Media, by the Leipzig Media Foundation, lead partner of the European Centre for Press and Media Freedom.
+In 2016, Dündar and Erdem Gül were awarded the Prize for the Freedom and Future of the Media, by the Leipzig Media Foundation, lead partner of the European Centre for Press and Media Freedom.
 Since June 2016, he has lived in exile in Germany, with an arrest warrant against him in Turkey.
-Currently he is editor-in-chief of #ÖZGÜRÜZ, a web radio station run by the nonprofit newsroom CORRECTIV.
+Currently, he is editor-in-chief of #ÖZGÜRÜZ, a web radio station run by the nonprofit newsroom CORRECTIV.
 He is also one of the 25 leading figures on the Information and Democracy Commission launched by Reporters Without Borders.